Overview & History

 • Mission

-• Our dual mission is to facilitate a cross-sector, interdisciplinary network of environmental scientists and to increase the diversity across the environmental workforce.
+• Our dual mission was to facilitate a cross-sector, interdisciplinary network of environmental scientists and to increase the diversity across the environmental workforce.

 • Vision